textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 </txp:if_article_category>

-h4. ...show a unique intro paragraph on each section page?
+h4. …show a unique intro paragraph on each section page?

 Post a "Sticky" article in each section containing the paragraph for that section, and display it with a @<txp:article status="sticky" />@ tag.

 FAQ: "How do I keep a post at the top of the page?":https://textpattern.com/faq/84/how-do-i-keep-a-post-at-the-top-of-the-page

-h4. ...show the same intro paragraph on more than one section page?
+h4. …show the same intro paragraph on more than one section page?

 Post a "Sticky" article containing the text, and display it with the tag @<txp:article_custom id="123" />@, where @123@ is the ID number of the sticky article.
 Enclose it with the @<txp:if_article_list>@ tag if necessary.

 FAQ: "How do I keep a post at the top of the page?":https://textpattern.com/faq/84/how-do-i-keep-a-post-at-the-top-of-the-page

-h4. ...show a unique banner image or similar on a particular section page?
+h4. …show a unique banner image or similar on a particular section page?

 If the page layout for each section is to be identical except for a small element, you should probably share the same page template between all sections, and use the "txp:if_section":http://textbook.textpattern.net/wiki/index.php?title=if_section tag to selectively display variations: